-Notes: Columns (1), (2), (5) and (6) present OLS regressions where the dependent variable are monthly sales winsorized at the 5% level on both tails reported in Kenyan Shillings.
-Columns (3), (4), (7), and (8) present OLS regressions where the dependent variable are monthly profits winsorized at the 5% level on both tails reported in Kenyan Shillings.
-Columns (1) to (4) restrict the sample to those respondents that reported owning one business in the baseline period and are still business owners at the time of the 2021 follow-up survey.
-Columns (5) to (8) further restrict the sample to those respondents that say their primary business in 2021 is the same as in February 2020.
-All the regressions include observations from the baseline and the 2021 post-Covid follow-up survey.
+Notes: Columns (1) to (4) include observations from the baseline and the 2021 post-Covid follow-up survey for non-grant recipients.
+Columns (1), (2) and (5) present OLS regressions where the dependent variable are monthly sales winsorized at the 5% level on both tails reported in Kenyan Shillings.
+Columns (3), (4) and (6) present OLS regressions where the dependent variable are monthly profits winsorized at the 5% level on both tails reported in Kenyan Shillings.
+Columns (1) to (4) restrict the sample to the 302 respondents that reported owning one business in the baseline period and had non-missing sales and profits data.
+Columns (5) to (6) restrict the sample to those 120 respondents that reported not owning any business in the baseline period but opened a business by the time of the 2021 follow-up survey, only using data from this latter survey.
 The table reports the coefficient of the interactions between the 2021 post-Covid survey time dummies and female.
 All regressions control for individual fixed effects and county-time trends.
-Columns (2), (4), (6), and (8) also include and pre-Covid business sector-time trends.
+Columns (2) and (4) also include and pre-Covid business sector-time trends.
 Pre-Covid mean refers to the mean of males/females at baseline survey.
 Covid 2021 mean refer to the mean of males/females at the post-Covid 2021 follow-up survey.
 Standard errors, clustered at the individual level, in parentheses. p < 0.10, p < 0.05, p < 0.01.